 “Even when the first few days seemed difficult, I stayed with it because of the awesome support and guidance Laurie provided.
 This support and guidance will enable me to sustain my intermittent fasting well past 28 days and has become my ‘New Normal.’”

 “Great program and something that can easily be implemented into every day.”

 The vast majority of folks are continuing on with this very do-able food lifestyle to compound their program wins and set themselves up for a lifetime of NOT battling their weight or blood sugar imbalances.
 Bravo, team!

-A top contender for 28toGreat™ participant joy is our weekly Zoom meetings.
+28toGreat™ participant LOVE the weekly program Zoom meetings.
 It’s a powerful opportunity to connect with other participants, to share program experiences and mutual support, and to ask me questions about reclaiming and sustaining health.
 We talk about everything from recipes to program challenges to bone health; from insulin science to food sensitivities.
-Participants LOVE this opportunity, and folks are often scribbling notes as we talk.

 - 1 ¼ c. green lentils

 - 2 c. water